FAQ – Courses for Adults

 Yes, you can prepare for the DELF and DALF exams as well as for the French exam for the A/AS level, ABITUR and ILC.

-You can also prepare and sit the TCF and TEF exams directly at our school.
+You can also prepare and sit the TCF exams directly at our school.

 Are there classes on French public holidays?